michieltjampens/dcafs/docs/drawio/taskblocks.md

     - `message`: Defines the data to send.
 Expected end-of-line sequences are automatically added.
 - **Optional Properties:**
     - `target`: Same as the arrow.
 Used if no arrow connected valid target is found.

-### Counter Block

-- **Purpose:** Counts down every time it is triggered, optionally diverts the flow to the alternate route on reaching zero.
-- **Outputs**:
-    - A route labeled `counter>0`, leading to the next block in the sequence, taken while counter is above 0.
-    - A route labeled `counter==0`, diverting flow once the counter reached zero.
-- **Inputs**: Receives a trigger that decrements the counter and acts according to the new value.
-- **Required properties:**
-    - `dcafstype`: Must be `originblock` for it to be processed as a Counter Block.
-    - `counter`: The amount of times this block can be triggered before it optionally diverts flow.
-- **Optional Properties:**
-    - `onzero`: Defaults to `alt_pass`.
-Determines what happens on reaching zero, options:
-        - `alt_pass`: Follow the alternative route without marking the task as failed.
-        - `alt_fail`: Follow the alternative route but mark the task as failed.
-      - `alt_reset`: Follow the alternative route, don't mark as failed, reset counter.
-        - `stop`: Don't continue.
-    - `altcount`: Defaults to `once`.
-How often the alternative route is taken, options are `once` or `infinite`.
-Note that a failed task will be logged on every use of that route and result will be logged even if no block is connected.

-### Condition Block

-- **Purpose:** Checks a condition and diverts flow on fail.
-- **Outputs**:
-    - A route labeled `pass`, leading to the next block in the sequence on pass.
-    - A route labeled `fail`, diverting flow when result is false.
-Marks the task as failed
-- **Inputs**: Receives a trigger that initiates the comparison.
-Successive triggers repeat this.
-- **Required properties:**
-    - `dcafstype`: Must be `conditionblock` for it to be processed as a Condition Block.
-    - `expression`: Defines the condition, brackets and references to `rtvals` are allowed, nesting not (yet).
-- **Optional Properties:**